woa-msmnile/BinariesBackup/README.md

   - You may want panel cfg and fill it into dsdt.
   ...

+## Notice
+  - Some binaries(e.g. ButtonDxe.efi/UsbConfigDxe.efi) extracted here were patched by us.
+  - If you want the original, you can extracted these binaries from the xbl images we provided.
+  - We won't provide IDA files anymore.

 ## List
 ### SM8150
 |Device Name          | CodeName                |